 The Milwaukee pulled ahead in bulk framing screw work on our timed test: 100 deck screws in kiln-dried 2x10 material.
 The higher IPM advantage (4350 vs 3600) made the Milwaukee measurably faster on this test -- approximately 8% faster on the bulk deck screw sequence.
 For a framing contractor who values speed over precision, that margin adds up over the course of a full day.

-The Milwaukee 2953-20's biggest weaknesses are its price premium and its weight.
-At $30 more body-only, and 0.8 lbs heavier than the DeWalt, you're paying more and carrying more for a torque advantage that most users won't regularly exercise.
+The Milwaukee 2953-20's biggest weaknesses are its price premium and its weight. at the current retailer price more body-only, and 0.8 lbs heavier than the DeWalt, you're paying more and carrying more for a torque advantage that most users won't regularly exercise.
 The lack of a built-in bit holder is also a frustrating omission at the premium price point -- it's a quality-of-life feature that competing tools include by default.
 The noise level under full load is also noticeably higher than the DeWalt, which matters in residential remodeling settings where you're working in occupied spaces.

 The DeWalt DCF887B's main limitation is the absence of auto-stop.
 For experienced drivers who have strong trigger discipline, this isn't a problem.
 For anyone who's still developing that feel, or for work on pre-finished or delicate material where one over-driven screw ruins the piece, the lack of active fastener sensing is a genuine gap.
 The three-speed system, while functional, gives less fine-grained control than the Milwaukee's four-speed -- the jump between modes is larger and you rely more on trigger sensitivity to land in the middle.